 Today, you might not be able to imagine how to be happy outside of your marriage.
 You don’t know how you’ll live without your husband’s love, money, support, or presence in your home.
 Whether you were blindsided by an unexpected separation or you chose to leave your marriage, know that you won’t always feel the way you do right now.
 You will be happy again.
 You will get your life – and your self – back.

-Here’s what a reader says: “I’ve been married to same man for 30 years, and he has manipulated and controlled me to the point that I have no self-esteem or confidence,” writes Mary on How Do You Leave Your Husband When You Have No Money?
+“I’ve been married to same man for 30 years, and he has manipulated and controlled me to the point that I have no self-esteem or confidence,” says Mary on How Do You Help an Unhappy Husband?
 “I have isolated myself from family and friends for 20 years.
 I have no job and no money, and I feel he set me up like this.
-He recently blamed me for our financial ruin.
+My husband has been unhappy for years, and recently blamed me for our financial ruin.
 I’m 57 with no money, no job, no family, friends or confidence.
 I’m miserable and exhausted from this….the contempt just grows and grows.
 So does the rage and the hate.”

 Mary reminds me of the wife in a fiction book called The Gatecrasher.
 This wife, Phillipa, was in exactly the same type of marriage.
 Phillipa’s husband insulted her, destroyed her self-esteem, belittled her, and blamed her for everything bad in their lives.
 She thought she’d never recover from his abuse or be able to live happily without her husband.
 Guess what?
 It was a happy ending!
 Phillipa discovered that she can be happy without her husband’s version of love or his piles of money.

 Phillipa’s story isn’t just a story in a book.
 Many women tell their own version same story.
 They felt stuck and trapped in unhappy or even abusive marriages.
 They didn’t know how they could ever be happy without their husbands.
 And they hit rock bottom financially, emotionally, professionally and socially.
 Many of these women thought they’d never recover.